-The primary goal of the Library's Collection Development Policy is to provide guidance for the selection and maintenance of collections that support and enhance the curriculum and instructional programs of Lane Community College, as well as the general information needs of students, faculty, and staff who comprise the College’s community of lifelong learners.
+The Library's Collection Development Policy provides guidance for the selection and maintenance of collections that support and enhance the curriculum and instructional programs of Lane Community College, and the information needs of students, faculty, and staff who comprise the College’s community of lifelong learners.

 Responsibility for Collection Development

-Each librarian, as well as the Library Director, has collection development responsibilities.
-Specific responsibilities are to:
+Each librarian, as well as Library leadership, has collection development responsibilities to:

 Develop budget allocations.